tsutsui/netbsd-x68kserv/README.txt

    note: x68kserv runs dhcpd(8) with its own address (10.0.0.xxx)
    so don't connect it to your open network.
 4) prepare bootable NetBSD/x68k floppy that includes netboot:
-   # newfs /dev/rfd1c
-   # mount /dev/fd1c /mnt
-   # cp /usr/mdec/netboot /mnt/boot
-   # /usr/mdec/installboot -v /usr/mdec/boot_ufs /dev/rfd1c
+   # gzcat x68knetbootfd-20130609.img.gz | dd of=/dev/rfd1c bs=15k
+   (gzip.x and rawrite.x binaries for Human68k can also be used)
-5) boot NetBSD/x68k netboot via floppy
+5) boot NetBSD/x68k from the above netboot floppy
 6) type enter on following prompts (dump device, file system, init path)
 7) have fun